 Online preparation before the teaching session starts can give you some confidence as you navigate your way through your new surroundings.

 - Use the Western Sydney U YouTube Channel and Google Maps to familiarise yourself with the campuses, features and surroundings.
 It will help you to feel like you’re in familiar surroundings.

-- If you are unsure about what you want to study, choose something like a Bachelor of Arts where you get to experience a range of subjects – but if you are an International student you must make careful course choices or it could affect your Visa status.
+- If you are unsure about what you want to study, choose something like a Bachelor of Arts where you get to experience a range of subjects – but if you are an International student you must make careful program choices or it could affect your Visa status.

 - Make sure you understand the meanings of terminology and jargon.
-Get a dictionary of terms used in your course.
+Get a dictionary of terms used in your program.
 Bookmark the University glossary of terms on your computer – you can find lots of useful services and information on this site.